ripienaar/rakeca/README.md

 protected with the password you provided, you can now use _rake sign_ to sign this certificate

+Signing will use your system wide _openssl.cnf_ but you can specify a custom location in order to add subjectAltNames or other extensions:

+    % rake gencsr CERT=mycert CONFIG=my.cnf

+You can see the file ```request_config.sample``` for a sample request config file that adds alt names and configures the prompts - you can set defaults here too

 Revoking a certificate
 ----------------------
 When retiring systems you need to revoke their old certificates, to revoke a